 We suggest two main ideas:

-- Use Citizen Juries as the centrepiece of a public consultation process in which input will be solicited from all stakeholders (citizens, academic experts, advocacy groups, politicians and parties) and the goal will be to choose the best versions of each of the three major systems described above (as well as any others the Juries might propose to add)
+- Use a robust public engagement process in which input will be solicited from all stakeholders (citizens, academic experts, advocacy groups, politicians and parties).
+The goal should be to choose the best versions of each of the three major systems described above

 - Put the resulting options to the voters using a ranked ballot, similar to what was done in Prince Edward Island.
 Also offer voters who support the principle of reform, but who do not feel well enough informed to decide between the options a way to indicate their support for proportional representation.

-We invite you to read the sections below to learn more about the main options that have been proposed for use in Canada.
+We invite you to read the sections below to learn more about the main options that have been proposed for use in Canada (and more particularly in BC).
 We also recommend an excellent primer prepared by the Library of Parliament.